 Ros Stanley from Cherry Burton Fairtrade and Local Produce Group said: “Fairtrade means many producers and workers are able to put enough food on the table for themselves and the people they care about, all year round.
 We have been campaigning for Fairtrade for thirteen years, and have learned what a difference it makes for the world’s most vulnerable communities.
 400 million hungry people live on small farms and work to produce many of the foods we eat or drink.
 Fairtrade is something everyone can engage in and make a positive difference in our very challenging world.”

-Come and join our Fairtrade Breakfast, where we will once again be serving up a delicious breakfast of Fairtrade mueslis, orange juice, coffee and tea, together with local East Yorkshire bacon butties, and toast with Fairtrade marmalade, jam or honey.
-We will be serving from 9 to 11.30am on Saturday 5th March, in the St. Michael Centre, behind St. Michael’s church, Cherry Burton.
+On Saturday 5th March 2016 we held a Fairtrade Breakfast, where we once again served up a delicious choice of Fairtrade mueslis, orange juice, coffee and tea, together with local East Yorkshire bacon butties, and toast with Fairtrade marmalade, jam or honey.
+The breakfast was served from 9 to 11.30am in the St. Michael Centre, behind St. Michael’s church, Cherry Burton.

 Cherry Burton welcomed Aimeth Fernandez Angulo to the village on Sunday 9th March 2014 – “Banana Sunday”!
 Aimeth is a banana farmer and manager of a banana growers’ co-operative in the Magdalena region of northern Colombia.
 She grows bananas on her small farm of 1.3 hectares, producing around 67 boxes (1.2 tonnes) of bananas a week.
 She has been employed by the co-operative, ASOBANARCOOP, for 26 years, using her skills as a trained economist with extensive experience in business management.